• Skip to Content

 Code Title Hours

-Select 4 courses in engineering technical electives (at least 1 course must be an EGR course) with an electrical focus from:
+Select 4 courses in engineering technical electives or computer science courses (at least 1 course must be an EGR course) with an electrical/computer engineering focus from: ***

 EGR 214Embedded Microcontroller Systems3